 This is a truly nice pen and comes in a variety of colors for the pen aficionado buried deep within your soul.
 Aurora has gotten quite good at this, as they’ve only been at it since 1919 and the Aurora Bourdeaux Resin Rollerball is a testament to their commitment and quality over the last century.

 The cap is a snap cap and can post to the pen if you prefer to have a longer writing instrument in your hand.
 The burgundy color is a deep and rich color that really sets off the gold-plated trim.

 The body of the Bourdeaux is made of hardened resin and polished to a lustrous shine that seems to draw in the light around it.
 The pen “looks” expensive and it really stands out as a professional piece.

 The ink flow is incredibly smooth as you would expect from a rollerball and even more so with the Aurora Bourdeaux.
 A fantastic pen for writing, this pen is perfectly balanced and feels great when you’re writing with it.

 - Posted cap feels great

-- Very little dry time
+- Fast-drying inks for very little dry time

 - Gold plated trim and burgundy resin body is a great aesthetic